How to Reglaze Window Glass

 To seal the joint between window glass and wooden framing, this putty is pressed into the space around the glass and smoothed out to create a flat bead.
 When the putty hardens, it creates a solid, air-tight seal around the glass.

 To restore old wood and glass windows like this, the missing and cracked glazing will need to be replaced.
 This page contains instructions for removing damaged window glaze and reglazing to restore these types of windows.
+Check the bottom of this page for a video demonstrating how to reglaze window glass.

 Removing Damaged Window Glazing